-Explore walking trails that feature heritage sites and iconic landmarks to boost your physical activity and clock 10.000 steps a day.
+Explore walking trails that feature heritage sites and iconic landmarks to boost your physical activity levels.

 Gather friends or family members to go city-ploring with you.
 So, yay to multitasking!

 Related: Step Right Up